rhizolab/rhizo-server/README.md

     sudo systemctl restart mosquitto
     sudo systemctl status mosquitto

 You should see a message indicating that the plugin has connected to the database.

-TODO: provide instructions for running mosquitto on a separate host?
+If not, check the steps above.

 Configure systemd services: